indiamcq/kig/README.md

-# KIG
+# KIG  version 3
 ## K Image Gallery tool [Installation](#instal) and [Usage](#usage)

 KIG is a Windows command line tool.

 KIG makes the HTML code for you and also resizes the file to both thumbnail and full size.
-It uses a full installation of Irfanview for image processing.
-All three style outputs are supported.
-However if your files are not in the 1024x768 proportion then the Style 3 Full size should be done in FastStone Photo Resizer by specifing style 0 (zero).
-This one option only makes use of FastStone Photo Resizer.
-It requires some manual steps that are found in the K help pages.
+It uses a full installation of ImageMagic for image processing.
+It has 8 built in styles but can be extended with may more styles.

 ### <a name="usage"></a>How to use
 Open a command prompt at the folder where the gallery photos resides on your computer.
-(To open a command prompt at the folder, select the folder with the mouse, then hold down shift and right mouse click and select Open command window here.)
+(To open a command prompt at the folder, select the folder with the mouse, then hold down shift and right mouse click and select **Open command window here.**)

 #### Option 1 type just `kig` and press *[enter]*